-O/C case Supervisor Prosecutor Log and track additional requests for disclosure Prepare materials Deliver materials Advise prosecutor if information needs to be withheld and the grounds.
-Review materials, providing feedback on any changes required Ensure the requirements for electronic redaction are complied with (see Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter).
-Maintain an overview of disclosure delivery practices Provide field guidance to O/C case.
-Forward any additional requests for disclosure to the O/C case to log and action.
+O/C case Supervisor Prosecutor Log and track additional requests for disclosure Prepare materials Review materials, providing feedback on any changes required Ensure the requirements for electronic redaction are complied with (see Electronic redaction and disclosure (Part 10 of the 'Information Management, Privacy and Assurance' chapter).
+Forward any additional requests for disclosure to the O/C case to log and action. - Deliver materials - Maintain an overview of disclosure delivery practices - Advise prosecutor if information needs to be withheld and the grounds. - Provide field guidance to O/C case.